-Most employers offer direct deposit these days.
+Most employers offer direct deposits these days.
 Have yours set up to distribute your paycheck into two accounts.
-10% of your paycheck should be tucked away into a savings account (the highest yielding account you can get).
+10% of your paycheck should be tucked away into a savings account (the highest-yielding account you can get).
 Having it deposited directly into savings will dramatically reduce the urge to spend it before you can make the transfer yourself.

 Remember: you don’t have to live like a friendless pauper to ensure your financial future.
 You do, though, have to be as responsible as possible now so that you won’t have to worry about whether or not you’ll be able to retire when that time comes.